Meet Our Team

 Zoe is currently doing her M.Ed. in General Educational Psychology at McGill.
 She also earned her B.Sc. at McGill with a major in Psychology.
 For the past year, Zoe has been working as a reading coach at BJEC for kindergarten students with reading difficulties.
 She works on remediating students’ specific reading needs by reinforcing phonemic awareness and building fluency.
 Zoe loves working with children, and her research interests include bilingualism, reading, and development.
 Zoe is very much looking forward to exploring the different areas of research at the B.E.E Lab.

 Nairy is an M.Ed student in Educational Psychology at McGill University.
 She holds an undergraduate degree in Teaching English as a Second Language and teaches at the high school level.
 She also works closely with children under 5 years old, at the daycare, which she manages.
 Her main fields of interest are bilingualism, child development, school psychology and student motivation.
 She is passionate about creating student centered teaching materials, which she shares with the TESL community.
 In her spare time, she enjoys spending time with her children doing outdoor activities.

 Yuennie is currently a masters student in the Educational Psychology program at McGill University.
 After completing her B.A. at York University, she took some time off to travel and to spend time with her family.
 She has plenty of experience working with children—having tutored her sibling, cousins, and students from a really young age.
 Yuennie can speak three languages and two different dialects and is now pursuing French as her next challenge.
 She is interested in bilingualism, multilingualism, and social and emotional learning.
-In her free time, Yuennie loves to try out new cuisines and dreams about visiting the Pyramid of Giza one day.
+In her free time, Yuennie loves to try out new cuisines and dreams about visiting the Pyramids of Giza one day.

 BEE Lab Alums